Many Ways to Be Deaf|

 The remarkable range of topics covered in Many Ways to Be Deaf will fascinate readers, from the evolution of British fingerspelling traced back to the 17th century; the comparison of Swiss German Sign Language with Rhaeto-Romansch, another Swiss minority language; the analysis of seven signed languages described in Thailand and how they differ in relation to their distance from isolated Deaf communities to Bangkok and other urban centers; to the vaulting development of a nascent sign language in Nicaragua, and much more.
 The diversity of background and training among the contributors to Many Ways to Be Deaf distinguishes it as a genuine and unique multicultural examination of the myriad manifestations of being Deaf in a diverse world.

-Constanze Schmaling is a linguist at the Institute of German Sign Language at Hamburg University, Germany.
+Constanze Schmaling is a research assistant with the Institute of German Sign Language at Hamburg University.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST